Dadullah

-Dadullah (1966 – May 11, 2007) was the Taliban's senior military commander in Afghanistan until his death in 2007.
+Dadullah (1966 – May 11, 2007) was the Taliban's most senior militant commander in Afghanistan until his death in 2007.
 He was also known as Maulavi or Mullah Dadullah Akhund (ملا دادالله آخوند).
 He also earned the nickname of Lang, meaning "lame" (as in Timur Lang), because of a leg he lost during fighting.

-An ethnic Pashtun from the Kakar tribe of Kandahar Province, he was known as "The Butcher", even among fellow Talibans, for his outbursts of violence, notably in cutting men's heads off, as per some even being stripped of his command at least two times by Mullah Omar due to his extreme behavior.
+An ethnic Pashtun from the Kakar tribe of Kandahar Province, he was known as "The Butcher", even among fellow Taliban members, for his brutality and outbursts of violence, notably in cutting men's heads off, as per some, even being stripped of his command at least twice by Mullah Omar due to his extreme behavior.

 According to the United Nations' list of entities belonging to or associated with the Al-Qaeda organization, he had been the Taliban's Minister of Construction.
 He was killed by British and German special forces.

 Early life

 Dadullah belonged to the Kakar tribe of Pashtuns.
 Educated in a madrassa in Balochistan, he was a follower of Deobandi Sunni Islam.
 He lost a leg while fighting with the Afghan mujahideen against Soviet occupation in the 1980s.
 He eventually got a prosthetic limb from a hospital in Karachi.

 He was a member of the Taliban's 10-man leadership council before the US-led invasion in 2001.
 He was reportedly a close aide to Mohammed Omar, the leader of the Taliban.

+During the Afghan civil war, Dadullah gained a reputation as a stern, devout and ruthless commander.
+Between 1997–1998, he led around 6000 Taliban troops who were besieged in Kunduz.
+As a commander, he was known for making quick decisions and being strict with his soldiers.
+In one instance, he shot one of his own men who was running away from the battlefield.
 In 1999–2000, he led the suppression of a revolt by Hazaras in Bamyan province.
 In January 2001, Dadullah's forces fought a Hazara insurgency in the Yakaolang area.
 On March 10, 2001, he supervised the destruction of the Buddhas of Bamiyan, which had been ordered by Omar.
 When the Taliban regime fell in December 2001, Dadullah escaped capture by Northern Alliance forces in Kunduz province.